The Fatigues

 "The Fatigues" is the 140th episode of the sitcom Seinfeld.
-This was the sixth episode for the eighth season, originally airing on October 31, 1996.
+This was the sixth episode for the eighth season, originally airing on NBC on October 31, 1996.
 The episode, which centers on the theme of mentorships, won a Writers Guild of America award.

 In the episode, Jerry and George both become mentors, Kramer asks for Frank's help cooking for a Jewish singles night, and Elaine promotes a fatigues-wearing J. Peterman employee because she is too intimidated to fire him.